The business.com community asked how to know when is the right time to take a vacation. We went looking for answers.

 Despite numbers like these, the importance of taking time off is no secret.
-The Framingham Heart Study found that men who don’t take vacations were 30 percent more likely to have a heart attack, and women were 50 percent more likely.
+The Framingham Heart Study found that men who don’t take vacations are 30% more likely to have a heart attack, and women are 50% more likely.

-Dayne Shuda, founder of Ghost Blog Writers, suggests that the best time to take vacation in the business world is when other businesspeople are also taking vacations.
-If other workers are out of the office, vacationing at the beach in the summer or traveling for family gatherings, you can afford to take some time off too.
+Dayne Shuda, founder of Ghost Blog Writers, suggests that the best time to take a vacation in the business world is when other businesspeople are also taking vacations.
+If other workers are vacationing at the beach in the summer or traveling for family gatherings, you can afford to take some time off, too.

-“The holiday season in late December is a good time," he said.
+“The holiday season in late December is a good time,” Shuda said.
 “It also seems that the Fourth of July week is less busy in the U.S.”

-It’s important to ask your managers for time off so they have time to reassign your work for the time that you'll be out.
+A good time to request PTO may be when your colleagues are scheduled to work.
+It’s also essential to ask your manager for time off early so they have time to reassign your work while you’re out.

-Lisa Chu, founder of Black N Bianco, says her company takes employee vacation very seriously, because employees should have a happy and balanced work life.
-“We put in place a very simple vacation request policy," she said.
+Lisa Chu, founder of Black N Bianco, said her company takes employee vacation very seriously because employees should have a happy and balanced work life.
+“We put in place a very simple vacation-request policy.”

 Marielle Smith, vice president of people at GoodHire, asks that employees give as much lead time as possible when requesting time off.
 If the vacation is a week or longer, she asks that they at least give a month’s notice.

-“The best time [to take vacation] is when other team members aren’t taking off, so it’s best to put requests in early and coordinate with others if possible," she said.
+“The best time is when other team members aren’t taking off, so it’s best to put requests in early and coordinate with others if possible,” Smith said.

-For those who are happy with their current positions and don’t foresee a career shift in their near futures, just try initiating a conversation with your supervisor about your plans.
+If you are happy with your current position and don’t foresee a career shift in the near future, initiate a conversation with your supervisor about your plans.

+Employee burnout is just one of many reasons we need to take a vacation from work.
 Smith said GoodHire is a big proponent of employees taking vacation time.
-But the company goes a step further and encourages staff to really shut off – no work emails or phone calls.
+But the company goes a step further and encourages staff to really shut off during that time – meaning no work emails or phone calls.

 A vacation takes planning and time management, but the productivity lulls could be much worse if you don’t take some time for yourself.